crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

-## TLDR;
+## Busy Executive Summary

 Thread dumps are one of the most effective tools you can use towards resolution of a production software outage.

 First you take three successive thread dumps with five second pause.

-Capture, share and review them with your team.
-Now you can quickly develop a reasonable picture of what your application is doing.
-Search the thread dumps for your java code package name to find threads specific to your own application code, like 'com.company.util.'
+By reviewing the position of threads in the output, you can quickly develop a reasonable picture of what your application is doing.

+Search the thread dumps
+for your java code package name to find threads specific to your own application code, like 'com.company.'

 Next review any threads with state BLOCKED,
 RUNNING, and WAITING.
 Start with the BLOCKED threads.
 What are they blocking on?

 The most typical problems to look for:
-1. A thread is waiting for the results of a database query, in JDBC network driver code, after making the remote call.
+1. Waiting in JDBC network driver code for a query result.
-1. A thread is slow due to writing or reading from a disk drive.
+1. Slow threads writing or reading from a disk drive.
-1. The CPU is being exhausted by a section of code.
+1. The CPU being exhausted by a section of code.

 By taking thread dumps and reviewing the output of a few of them you can quickly pinpoint most production problems.

 This article teaches you how to take thread dumps and use them efficiently during an outage.
-This is a critical skill which any engineer should be adept at.
+This is a critical skill.

 Without this capability, you may be unable to diagnose production problem which can cause extended disruptions for your business.

-## What is a thread?

-We assume
-readers are well versed in concurrency and threading in software systems.
-If not, some background may be reviewed here.

-[Educative.io blog on threading](https://www.educative.io/blog/multithreading-and-concurrency-fundamentals
-)

-#### Quick summary of threading

-Everything you run on any software system is done by a thread.
-The primary thread of any program is the main thread.

-You start additional threads other than the main thread when you
-do work in parallel.

-Threads usually interact with each other by passing information to other threads using memory.

-Languages like Java, C++, Rust and others support threading and will run the software using parallel threads of execution, when asked.
-The operating system schedules the threads to run using a part of the kernel called a scheduler.

-Generally you can run at least as many threads as there are cores on your machine.
-You are free to start as many threads as you want.
-Once you exceed the number of cores on your system, the operating system scheduler gives each thread a slice of time to run on a core.
-When a core becomes avaialable, the operating system code does the heavy lifting of recording where the thread was last running, and then continuing exactly where the thread had bee de-scheduled.

 ## Anatomy of a thread